How to Deal With Sensitive Skin

 - Are you moisturizing enough?

-All of these factors play a huge roll in our skins sensitivity.
+All of these factors play a huge role in our skin’s sensitivity.

 But let’s get technical.
 There’s a difference between sensitive skin and reactive skin.
 Reactive skin is when the skin develops a reaction to a product, treatment or something environmental.
 This can cause a variety of issues like an allergic reaction, contact dermatitis, eczema, or a rosacea flare.
 Resulting in a trip to the dermatologist for a treatment plan.

 Sensitive skin typically shows itself as slight erythema and stinging.
 But the main reason clients are so quick to mention they have sensitive skin is be cause they break out easily.
 Therefore, they think that the breakouts are due to their skin being sensitive to products and treatments.
 The good news is, that’s not the case!
 There are several factors to why someone is breaking out, but its not because they’re sensitive!